xuxy09/RawSR/Readme.md

 * Prepare training data
     1. Download the raw super-resolution dataset (13040 training and 150 validation images) from [Google Drive][[x2](https://drive.google.com/file/d/1U0EvzwAB7Dq7bLeit595gNpEKU4ya0wl/view?usp=sharing)][[x4](https://drive.google.com/drive/folders/1JQN8rKEHiq19RFxzNGOa4SiasFR1vb4g?usp=sharing)]
-    2. Place the downloaded dataset to '/RawSR/' with folder name 'Dataset'
+    2. Place the downloaded dataset to './Dataset'

 * Begin to train
-    1. (optional) Download the pretrained  weights and place them in '/RawSR/' with folder name 'log_dir'
+    1. (optional) Download the pretrained  weights and place them in './log_dir'
-    2. Cd into '/RawSR/code' and run the following script to train our model:
+    2. Run the following script to train our model:
         ```
         python train_and_test.py
         ```
-    3. For different purposes, you can access '/RawSR/parameters.py' to change parameters according to the annotations.
+    3. For different purposes, you can access './parameters.py' to change parameters according to the annotations.
 The default setting is to train the model from 0 epoch without pretrained weights, and the validation images will be leveraged to test model performance per 10 epochs.

 <h3 id="4">Test</h3>